agiliumtrade-ai/copyfactory-javascript-sdk/readme.md

 We decided to share our product as it allows developers to start with a powerful solution in almost no time, saving on development and infrastructure maintenance costs.
 ## Frequently asked questions (FAQ)
 FAQ is located here: [http://metaapi.cloud/docs/copyfactory/faq](http://metaapi.cloud/docs/copyfactory/faq)

-## CopyFactory features
+## CopyFactory copytradging API features

 Features supported:

-- low latency trade copying
+- low latency trade copying API
-- reliable trade copying
+- reliable trade copying API
 - suitable for large-scale deployments
 - suitable for large number of subscribers
 - connect arbitrary number of strategy providers and subscribers